 Divergence is one of the trade setups used by Stock traders.
-It involves looking at a stock trading chart and one more indicator.
+It involves looking at a stock chart and one more indicator.
 For our example we shall use the MACD indicator.

-To look for divergence we look for two chart points, two highs that form an M-shape on the Stock chart or two lows that form a W-Shape on the Stock chart.
+To look for divergence we look for two chart points, two highs that form an M-shape on the Stocks chart or two lows that form a W-Shape on the Stock chart.
 Then look for the same M-shape or W-Shape on the Stock indicator you use to trade.

-Example of a Stock Divergence Trade Setup:
+Example of a Stocks Divergence Trade Setup:

 Then using MACD indicator we check the highs made by the MACD, these are the highs that are directly below Chart points A and B.

 We then draw one line on the Stocks chart and another line on the MACD indicator.